 This could be the last year for aspirants who are seeking a seat in various agricultural courses based on their marks of Class 12.
-According to report, the Centre has been planning to make NEET Exam mandatory for students who are seeking admission to agricultural courses from the year 2019.
+According to reports, the Centre has been planning to make NEET mandatory for students who are seeking admission to agricultural courses from the year 2019.

 The Centre has also included veterinary science along with dental and medical courses in 2018.
 The higher education minister Mr. K P Anbalagan confirmed that engineering courses will be outside the purview of NEET exam in 2018.